Introduction to JNDI in Java

 }//end of class

-In this article, we see the programming concept of a Java program and its application in the BlueJ platform.
+This article sees the programming concept of a Java program and its application in the BlueJ platform.
 The code is used to calculate the interest rate from the principal.
 It returns the simple interest, compound interest, and exits if the user wishes to.
-Also, we see how JNDI is used in directories and servers, the packages which are used in programming and finding and searching directory using objects as well.
-The main use of JNDI is whenever there is a directory associated with it and it has to be searched for meaningful insights about the data.
-This concept is particularly unique in Java and it’s not generally seen in other programming languages like C, C++, and Python.
+Also, we see how JNDI is used in directories and servers, the packages used in programming and finding and searching directory using objects.
+The main use of JNDI is whenever there is a directory associated with it, and it has to be searched for meaningful insights about the data.
+This concept is particularly unique in Java, and it’s not generally seen in other programming languages like C, C++, and Python.